 - A pullback to a key moving average,

 - A flat percent decline,

-- A previous level of technical support; or,
+- A bounce at a previous level of technical support; or,

 - A return to a certain price based on fundamental values.